 One of the most commonly implemented frameworks of EMS is the ISO 14001 standard.
 The framework includes reviewing, committing, planning, implementing, and evaluating work processes and repeats itself by reviewing and continuously improving evaluations.

 Businesses are responsible for complying with the general and specific requirements listed in their related permit.
-It is also critical to review the validity and status of the permit to avoid non-compliance.
+It is also critical to review the validity and status of the permit to avoid non-compliance, an essential part of comprehensive compliance management for environmental regulations.

 Recordkeeping

-Companies have been mandated by the EPA to report their greenhouse gas emissions and other pollutants that contribute to climate change or global warming.
-The reporting requirement is one of many steps taken by federal regulators to combat climate change and protect air quality.
+The EPA requires companies to report their greenhouse gas emissions and other pollutants that contribute to climate change.
+Moreover, this reporting obligation represents one of many steps federal regulators take to combat climate change and protect air quality.

 A lack of observing and documenting any part of your business operation can put you at risk of non-compliance.
 That is why monitoring, recordkeeping, and reporting are crucial for managing environmental compliance.